lukezhang454/Pro2Pro/api/README.md

 # API
 This is the API for the Pro2pro database.
 The API only supports GET requests and returns JSON.
 Contact Ryan if there are any questions or endpoint requests.
-Replace the placeholders {} to make a request: e.g. https://ryany.org/pro2pro/api/regions/NA to retrieve players in the NA region
+Replace the placeholders {} with the appropriate data to make a request.

 ## Stats
 ### Available seasons: